f5devcentral/f5-velos-training/docs/monitoring_velos.rst

     }

-Fantray Status from the API
+Fantray Inventory from the API
 ---------------------------

 The chassis fantray status can be queried via the following API command: